12 Jyotirlingas of India: Legends, Locations, and Significance

 4. Omkareshwar Jyotirlinga:

-The Omkareshwar Temple is located in Khandwa, Madhya Pradesh on an island called Mandhata or Shivpuri in the Narmada River.
+The Omkareshwar Temple is located in Khandwa, Madhya Pradesh, on an island called Mandhata or Shivpuri on the Narmada River.
 Omkareshwar means “The Lord of Omkara.”
 The story of Omkareshwar Jyotirlinga is mentioned in the Shiva Purana (4.18).

-One day, Sage Narada visited Vindhya mountain and found that it had become very arrogant.
-To dispel its pride, he told it that Mount Meru was loftier than it.
+One day, Sage Narada visited Vindhya mountain and found it had become very arrogant.
+He told it Mount Meru was loftier than it to dispel its pride.
 Then Vindhya made a linga and started penance.
-After six months, propitiated Lord Shiva told him to ask for a boon he wished.
+After six months, the propitiated Lord Shiva told him to ask for a boon he wished.

 Vindhya asked for the intellect to achieve its object.
 Lord Shiva fulfilled his desire.
-After getting enlightenment, Vindhya came to know how petty his desire was and abstained from it.
+After enlightenment, Vindhya learned how petty his desire was and abstained from it.
 At this time, gods and sages requested Lord Shiva to stay there.
 Therefore, Lord Shiva stayed there for the happiness of the world.

 5. Baidyanath Jyotirlinga:

 The Baidyanath Temple is located in Deogarh in Jharkhand.
 It is also called Vaijnatha or Vaidyanath.
-There is some controversy related to the status of this Jyotirlinga as there are other two temples in India believed to be the real temple.
-The one is Vaidyanath Temple in Parli, Maharashtra and the other is The Baijnath Temple in Baijnath, Himachal Pradesh.
-Per Dwadasha Jyotirlinga Stotram, Vaidyanath in Parli, Maharashtra is the authentic Jyotirlinga.
+There is some controversy related to the status of this Jyotirlinga, as two other temples in India are believed to be the real temple.
+The one is the Vaidyanath Temple in Parli, Maharashtra, and the second is the Baijnath Temple in Baijnath, Himachal Pradesh.
+Per Dwadasha Jyotirlinga Stotram, Vaidyanath in Parli, Maharashtra, is the authentic Jyotirlinga.

-To propitiate Lord Shiva, Ravana offered his 10 heads in the sacrificial fire.
-Therefore, to cure him Lord Shiva appeared here.
-Hence, this Jyotirlinga is known as Vaidyanath which means “Lord of the Doctors.”
+To appease Lord Shiva, Ravana offered his 10 heads in the sacrificial fire.
+Therefore, Lord Shiva appeared here to cure him.
+Hence, this Jyotirlinga is known as Vaidyanath, which means “Lord of the Doctors.”

 According to another legend, Ravana asked for the image of Lord Shiva to take with him to Lanka.
-Lord Shiva granted him the boon with one condition that at whichever place he keeps the Shiva lingam, it would be fixed there.
-While coming back to Lanka, Ravana had a very strong desire of passing urine.
-He told a cowboy to hold the lingam for a while but did not return for a long time.
-Therefore, the cowboy put the lingam down and went away (Shiva Puran, 4.28).
+Lord Shiva granted him the boon with one condition that wherever he kept the Shiva lingam, it would be fixed there.
+While returning to Lanka, Ravana had an extremely urgent desire to pass urine.
+He told a cowboy to hold the lingam for a while, but did not return for a long time.
+Therefore, the cowboy put the lingam down and disappeared (Shiva Puran, 4.28).
 Some believe the cowboy was Lord Ganesha.

 6. Bhimashankar Jyotirlinga:

-The Bhimashankar Temple is located in the village Bhorgiri in Pune District, Maharashtra.
+The Bhimashankar Temple is in the village of Bhorgiri in Pune District, Maharashtra.
 The river Bhima also originates at this place.
-Bhima was an Asura on whose name this place got its name.
+Bhima was an Asura, whose name this place got from.
 We can find the story of Bhimashankar Jyotirlinga in the Shiva Purana (4.20).

 Bhima was the son of Karkati and Kumbhakarna.
 He propitiated Brahma and asked for unequaled strength as a boon.
 Then, he defeated Indra and other gods in battle, including Lord Vishnu.
 Then he started conquering the Earth.

-Sudakshina, the king of Kamapura, was a great devotee of Lord Shiva, but he was defeated by Bhima in a terrible battle.
+Sudakshina, the king of Kamapura, was a great devotee of Lord Shiva, but Bhima defeated him in a terrible battle.
 The king started a great meditation in front of the Shiva lingam.
 Then someone informed Bhima that the king was performing black magic against him.
 Infuriated, Bhima went to the king and tried to strike the Shiva lingam with his sword.
 The moment the sword touched the lingam, Lord Shiva manifested himself from the Shiva lingam and broke his sword.
 A fierce battle broke out between them.
-In the end, he reduced Bhima to ashes only with Hum sound.
+Ultimately, he reduced Bhima to ashes only with a Hum sound.

 7. Rameshwaram Jyotirlinga: